That’s why the Federal Emergency Management Association (FEMA) asks families to take emergency preparedness seriously

 Here’s a longer-term packing checklist, assuming you already have your 72-hour emergency survival kit ready:

 Enough water for two weeks or more.
 The official guidelines for water are one gallon per person per day purchased in sealed containers.
 You could also extend your water supply by packing a reliable water filter.
 For more details about water treatment and storage, read How to Survive a Week Without Running Water.

 Enough food for two weeks or more.
 Purchasing a ready-made emergency food supply can streamline the work of putting this together, since the measuring and weighing has already been done.
 Just remember to pack extra water if the food you choose needs rehydrating.
 You can also use stackable food containers if you prefer to measure and pack your own food but space is tight.

 Lightweight dishes and cutlery for eating.

 A heat source for cooking.
-This could include an ultralight stove or rocket stove if you live in an area where twig fuel is accessible.
+This could include an ultralight stove if you live in an area where twig fuel is accessible.
 Other options include a solar stove —that will cook without electricity or fuel—and gas-powered camp stoves.

 Bleach for disinfecting water.
 FEMA recommends regular household liquid bleach containing 5.25 to 6.0 percent sodium hypochlorite.
 Avoid scented and colorsafe bleaches.